icopy-site/awesome/docs/awesome/static-analysis.md

 - [Qafoo Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer) — Visualizes metrics and source code.

+- [rector](https://getrector.org) — Instant Upgrades and Automated Refactoring of any PHP 5.3+ code.
+It upgrades your code for PHP 7.4, 8.0 and beyond.
+Rector promises a low false-positive rate because it looks for narrowly defined AST (abstract syntax tree) patterns.
+The main use-case are tackling technical debt in your legacy code and removing dead code.
+Rector provides a set of special rules for Symfony, Doctrine, PHPUnit, and many more.

 - [Reflection](https://github.com/phpDocumentor/Reflection) — Reflection library to do Static Analysis for PHP Projects

 - [Symfony Insight](https://insight.symfony.com/) :copyright: — Detect security risks, find bugs and provide actionable metrics for PHP projects.